rornic/rornic/README.md

 ### Hey 👋

-I'm Rory, a Software Engineer based in London.
+I'm a Software Engineer based in London.

 I like to focus mostly on backend, infra and tooling projects with a sprinkle of Svelte and game dev here and there.